Ram Saran Majra

 Ram Saran Majra is a village in the Kurukshetra district of Haryana, India.
 It is 24 km from the land of Mahabharata i.e. Kurukshetra.
-This village is not very densely populated but the ball park figure of its population stands at around 4000 persons.
+This village is not very densely populated. but an estimated figure of its population stands at around 4000 persons.
 The main occupation of the people in this village is agriculture and other small-time enterprises.
 It is also sometimes known by the name 'Pathan Majra'.
 Even though there are no Muslim folks in this village at present.
-This village was reigned by the pathan people at a time when the entire India was under Mughal's rule.
+This village was reigned by the Pathan people at a time when the entire India was under Mughal's rule.

-This village is not very densely populated but the ball park figure of its population stands at around 4000 persons.

 Geography

-It is located at the 30°4'43"N and 77°0'5"E coordinates.
+This village is situated at a height of approximately 210 meters above sea level.
 The climate is typical of a tropical system.

-This village is approximately situated at a height of 210 meters above from the sea level.

 Demography

 This village is mainly inhabited by Saini clan with the presence of other ethnic groups as well.